 - Add half the whipped cream and fold in, taking care not to knock to much air out of the cream.

 - Either use a second mixing bowl, or if you only have one for your stand mixer, transfer mix to another bowl, wash and dry your bowl.

 - Add the second tub of cream cheese, sugar, lemon juice and half a teaspoon of vanilla extract.
 Mix on low until well combined and the sugar has dissolved and mix in well.
 Increase speed to medium and beat until smooth.

 - Spoon large blobs of alternating red and white filling onto the base of the cheesecake.
-Take care to try and fill in any air gaps and give the tin a few good taps on the bench to help remove any ari bubbles before starting on the second layer.
+Take care to fill in any air gaps and give the tin a few good taps on the bench to help remove any air bubbles before starting on the second layer.

 - Once you have added all the filling, use a chopstick or other end of a piece of cutlery to gently swirl the filling around.
 Smooth down the top with an offset spatula.
 Chill in the fridge for at least six hours, preferably overnight.

 - To serve remove from the tin.
 You can use an offset spatula to smooth down the outside of the cake.
 Cafefully slide a lage knife between the base of the cake and the baking paper to loosen it off, then transfer carefully to a plate.

 - To decorate blitz up approx three whole red velvet Oreos into crumbs and sprinkle in a circle around the top, and you're done!

 - Red velvet Oreos are sometimes a limited-edition flavor, depending on where you are in the world.
 If you can't get red velvet Oreos you can use regular Oreos in this recipe.